adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 <a name="getWidgetAllDocumentsImageUrls"></a>
 # **getWidgetAllDocumentsImageUrls**
-> WidgetDocumentsImageUrlsInfo getWidgetAllDocumentsImageUrls(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch, imageSizes, showImageAvailabilityOnly)
+> BasicDocumentsImageUrlsInfo getWidgetAllDocumentsImageUrls(authorization, widgetId, xApiUser, xOnBehalfOfUser, imageSizes, showImageAvailabilityOnly)

-Retrieves image urls of all visible pages of a document associated with a widget.
+Retrieves image urls of all visible pages of a document associated with a web form.

 ### Example
 ```java